gurusuk/app-blog/README.txt

 3)
-Pull scripts from git repository https://github.com/gurusuk/app-blog.git
+Pull scripts from git repository https://github.com/gurusuk/app-blog.git For example: git clone https://github.com/gurusuk/app-blog.git . for copying files into local folder of choice

 4)
 Open a command prompt window or shell and change directory to the local git repository location